lake-wg/psk/draft-ietf-lake-edhoc-psk.md

 - KEYSTREAM_2A is used to encrypt PLAINTEXT_2A in message_2.
     - plaintext_length_2a is the length of PLAINTEXT_2A in message_2.
-- KEYSTREAM_3A is used to encrypt the PLAINTEXT_3A, a concatenation of ID_CRED_PSK and CIPHERTEXT_3B, in message_3.
+- KEYSTREAM_3A is used to encrypt PLAINTEXT_3A (the concatenation of ID_CRED_PSK and CIPHERTEXT_3B) in message_3.
     - plaintext_length_3a is the length of PLAINTEXT_3A in message_3.
 - TH_3 = H( TH_2, PLAINTEXT_2A ).

-Additionally, the definition of the transcript hash TH_4 is modified as:
+The definition of the transcript hash TH_4 is modified as follows:

 - TH_4 = H( TH_3, ID_CRED_PSK, PLAINTEXT_3B, CRED_I, CRED_R )